Is Cataract Surgery Safe?

 Precision in cataract surgery - experience and volume make a measurable difference

 Surgical volume is not vanity.
-A surgeon who has performed 10,000 procedures has seen a range of complications, unusual anatomy, and unexpected intraoperative findings that a surgeon with 500 cases has not.
+A surgeon who has performed thousands of procedures has seen a range of complications, unusual anatomy, and unexpected intraoperative findings that a surgeon with 500 cases has not.
 This experience builds the instinct to recognize a problem early and respond before it escalates.

 Complication management is as important as complication avoidance.
 The best surgeons are not the ones who never have complications.
 They are the ones who recognize complications quickly, handle them skillfully, and communicate honestly with patients throughout.

-I have performed more than 10,000 cataract procedures.
-My dual fellowship training covers both anterior segment surgery and medical retina, which gives me a perspective on the full visual system that most cataract surgeons do not have.
+I have performed more than 20,000 eye procedures.
+My fellowship training in medical retina, which gives me a perspective on the full visual system that most cataract surgeons do not have.
 I also take on complex and revision cases referred by other surgeons.
 For more on what that training means in practice, see the Choosing Your Surgeon guide.

 Conditions That Need Extra Planning